seanharrison/hello/README.md

 ## Why

-A colleague recently told me about the scratch docker image, with which you can create a docker image that contains (almost) nothing but what you put into it.
+In early 2020, a colleague told me about the scratch docker image, with which you can create a docker image that contains (almost) nothing but what you put into it.
 I took this as a challenge and started looking at ways to compile a tiny executable that would run on scratch with no operating system.

 I work with Python daily, and the resulting docker images are usually > 1 GB.
 I wanted to try something different.